"The Lord of the Rings" fans pilgrimage destination recommendations

 Middle Earth is a gem that the New Zealand Tourism Bureau is proud of.
 Since the first part of "The Lord of the Rings" was a great success in cinemas, they have been announcing to the world that the pristine movie backdrop is in New Zealand.
 This has attracted numerous fans to make a pilgrimage, and besides the artificially-constructed Hobbiton, there are also many traces of the movie that can be found here.

-Hobbiton Movie Set: Yes, this is the filming location for the movies "The Lord of the Rings" and "The Hobbit".
-Originally a picturesque small village, a two-hour drive from Auckland, it was discovered and transformed into the perfect home of the dwarves in the films by the production company.
-Hobbiton has 44 hobbit holes, open seven days a week.
-Guides can lead groups of visitors to the caves every 15 minutes, and finally have a drink at the Green Dragon Pub, recreating classic scenes from the movie.
+Hobbiton Movie Set Yes, this is the filming location for the movies 'The Lord of the Rings' and 'The Hobbit'.
+Originally, it was a beautiful small village, two hours' drive from Auckland, which was later discovered by the film production company and transformed into the perfect home for the little dwarfs in the movies.
+Hobbiton has 44 Hobbit holes, open seven days a week, with guides leading a group of tourists to visit the holes every 15 minutes, and finally having a drink at the Green Dragon Inn, recreating classic scenes from the movies.

 Milford Sound

-Milford Sound, also known as Milford Bay and in Maori meaning "First Native Thrush," is located in the Fiordland National Park in the southwest of South Island, New Zealand.
-It features glacial terrain and was formed during the ice age, with its deepest point reaching a difference of 265 meters compared to Mitre Peak.
-It is a world-renowned natural wonder, and boat rides provide stunning views of the bay as well as the opportunity to see dolphins, fiordland penguins, seals, and other marine life.
-It is only a four-hour drive from Queenstown to the magnificent Milford Sound, which offers tours by kayaks or cruise ships.
+Milford Sound Milford Sound, also known as Piopiotahi in Maori, meaning 'First Native Thrush,' is located in Fiordland National Park in the southwestern part of New Zealand's South Island.
+It is a glacial landform, formed during the ice age, with a depth difference of up to 265 meters between its deepest point and Mitre Peak.
+It is a world-renowned natural wonder.
+Visitors can enjoy the stunning fjord scenery by boat and may also see dolphins, fjord penguins, seals, and other marine life.
+It is only a four-hour drive from Queenstown to the magnificent Milford Sound, which offers kayaking or cruise tours.